 In any case, your lender should clearly walk you through the process.
 But if you want to be extra prepared (which we support 100%), have some commonly requested documents ready:

 - Business tax returns

 - Other relevant financial statements

-After you get your application in, you’ll get the fun of waiting to hear back about whether or not you were approved.
+After you submit your application, you’ll have to wait to hear back about whether you were approved.
 Again, in some cases you might hear back almost immediately, but other lenders can take a week or two.

 5. Choose to accept or decline your offer